Vasundhra-Gupta/ConnectWithMe/client/README.md

 </demoContext>
 //Now this demoContext act as a provider for each of these components!!! means these components have access to all states and data provided by demoContext
 ```

+- useRef is used to reference other object, we shouldnt read or write refs instead we can do so in evenet handlers or useEffects kinda...
+- return an object with curent property